AldenGregory/green-spaces-back-end/README.md

 2. Create the `green_space_information` table using the schema below.

-3. Add green space data to the table below.
+3. Add green space data to the table.

 ### Table: green_space_information